Russian TV graphic shows a nuclear device exploding 300km off the north-west of Donegal

 Nuclear strike off Donegal coast?

-People living in Donegal have been shocked and worried about the latest stage in the escalation of the war or words involving Russia and the UK-NATO-American alliance.
+People living in Inishowen have been shocked and worried about the latest stage in the escalation of the war or words involving Russia and the UK-NATO-American alliance.

 Now it appears Donegal could be in the firing line for any attack on the West.